Azure/doAzureParallel/docs/71-distributing-data.md

 ## Chunking Data

 A common scenario would be to chunk your data accross the pool so that your R code is running agaisnt a single chunk.
-In doAzureParallel, we help you achieve this by iterating through your chunks so that each chunk is mapped to an interation of the distributed *foreach* loop.
+In doAzureParallel, we help you achieve this by iterating through your chunks so that each chunk is mapped to an interaction of the distributed *foreach* loop.

 ```R
 chunks <- split(<data_set>, 10)